Xapian is an open source search engine library, which allows developers to add advanced indexing and search facilities to their own applications.

 Many operating systems have packages available to make Xapian easy to install; information is available on our download page.
 This covers most popular Linux distributions, FreeBSD, Mac OS (Python and C++ only) and Windows using Microsoft Visual Studio.

 If you’re using a different operating system, you will need to compile from source, which should work on any Unix-like operating system, and Windows using any one of Cygwin, MSYS+mingw or MSVC.
-Source code is again available from our download page, as are additional Makefiles for building using MSVC on Windows.
+Source code is again available from our download page.

 Datasets and example code¶